 Improving your credit score

 If you’re thinking of buying a home and are concerned that your credit score? is too low, you can take steps to improve it.
 First, make sure there are no errors on your credit report—so double check that accounts listed, and your payment history, are accurate.
-Pay close attention to any late payments, charge-offs?, collections, closed accounts, or tax liens?.
+Pay close attention to any late payments, charge-offs?, collections or closed accounts.
 Creditors will report these on your credit report? quickly but can at times be slow to report when you’ve satisfied past-due obligations.
 Making sure these are accurately reflected can boost your credit score.
 Then, take a look at areas where your credit history is negatively affecting your score.
 These are the areas to work on.
 And while every financial situation is unique, here are things you can do to help improve your score.

 Fix reporting errors